IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 #### Testing

 Once this is done, try to run your unit test and look at the logs.
-If it works, you should see logs of your detected values, in a tree structure looking like this (but with the values of your test file that you specified to detect in *MyRule*):
+If it works, you should see logs[^4] of your detected values, in a tree structure looking like this (but with the values of your test file that you specified to detect in *MyRule*):
 ```
 DEBUG [id: 1c259, bundle: -2060…, level: 0, hash: -8884…] (CipherContext<BLOCK_CIPHER>, ValueAction) CBC
 DEBUG [id: f5b9a, bundle: 21061…, level: 1, hash: 13077…]    └─ (CipherContext<ENCRYPTION_STATUS>, OperationMode) 0
 DEBUG [id: 7b818, bundle: 92146…, level: 1, hash: -4294…]    └─ (CipherContext<BLOCK_CIPHER_ENGINE>, ValueAction) AES
 DEBUG [id: 8d2d8, bundle: 21061…, level: 2, hash: 13077…]       └─ (CipherContext<ENCRYPTION_STATUS>, OperationMode) 0
 ```

+[^4] : If you wrote your own `TestBase`, make sure that you call the `DetectionStoreLogger.print(DetectionStore ds)` method at the right place to display your findings in the logs.

 Note that the unit test may fail (because we have not yet handled the translation), but what is important at this step is to observe these logs.
 If you do not observe these logs,
  - and you have written your own support layer for a new programming language, then it is very likely to be a problem coming from this language support layer (that you could not have tested until now).
 You will have to spend some time tuning your code written in the `engine` module, which will be explained in the [next part](#tuning-the-engine-if-necessary).